nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 |       5 | Hospital admissions caused by unintentional and deliberate injuries in children (aged 0-4 years)-Persons-0-4 yrs (-), Under 18s conception rate / 1,000-Female-<18 yrs (-), Low birth weight of term babies-Persons->=37 weeks gestational age at birth (+), Newborn Hearing Screening - Coverage-Persons-<1 yr (-)                |
 |       6 | Low birth weight of term babies-Persons->=37 weeks gestational age at birth (-), Children in relative low income families (under 16s)-Persons-<16 yrs (-), Children in absolute low income families (under 16s)-Persons-<16 yrs (-)                                                                                                |
 |       7 | Low birth weight of term babies-Persons->=37 weeks gestational age at birth (-), Domestic abuse-related incidents and crimes-Persons-16+ yrs (-), Children in relative low income families (under 16s)-Persons-<16 yrs (-), Children in absolute low income families (under 16s)-Persons-<16 yrs (-)                               |
+: Salient causal drivers of early years performance by cluster {#tbl:salient_causal}

-We investigate how these indicators relate to the EYFSP variables here.
+We investigate how these indicators relate to the EYFSP variables.
 The number of children (<16 years) in absolute low income households and relative low income households, under 18s conception rate and the number of low birth weights for full term babies all were significant for at least four of the seven clusters.
-We've picked out these indicators to look at the distribution of their scores and how they compare to the outcome measure of EYFSP (Figure @fig:comparison_indicators_ey).
+We have picked out these indicators to look at the distribution of their scores and how they compare to EFSYP outcome measures (@fig:comparison_indicators_ey).

 ![Comparison between the Z-scores for the four top indicators affecting the clustering and the different outcome measures of the EYFSP.](png/comparison_indicators_ey.png) {#fig:comparison_indicators_ey}

-Cluster 0 stands out here in stark contrast to the others, it has noticeably lower scores for the number of children in low income households and consistently higher school readiness.
+Cluster 0 stands out in stark contrast to the others, it has noticeably lower scores for the number of children in low income households and consistently higher school readiness.
 This is in line with previous research which highlights income as one of the biggest factors contributing to school readiness ([Isaacs, J., 2012](https://www.brookings.edu/wp-content/uploads/2016/06/0319_school_disadvantage_isaacs.pdf); [Peterson, J. et al., 2018](https://www.publications.aap.org/pediatrics/article-split/142/5/e20181126/38543/The-Intersection-of-Health-and-Education-to?autologincheck=redirected); [Brophy, S. et al., 2021](https://www.adruk.org/fileadmin/uploads/adruk/Documents/Data_Insight_Risk_factors_for_not_being_ready_to_start_school__February_2021_.pdf); [Cooper, K., 2021](https://journals.sagepub.com/doi/pdf/10.1177/0038038520939397)).

-However, clusters 6 and 7, which also had no negative drivers of school readiness, do not see such a positive increase in the EYFSP results in comparison.
-They are much more comparable to Cluster 5, the London boroughs, and Cluster 1 which suggests there is more affecting the school readiness than simply having fewer children in low income households.
+However, clusters 6 and 7, where we found no evidence of negative drivers of school readiness, do not have noticeably higher EFSYP results.
+Instead, they are more similar to Cluster 5, the London boroughs, and Cluster 1 suggesting unobserved factors moderating or mitigating the impact of higher children in low income households in the C/UAs in those clusters.

 We can also compare this with Cluster 2, a cluster which had a number of children in low income households, but also higher infant mortality rate, a higher conception rate in the under 18s and more full term babies having a low birth weight.
 The EYFSP for this cluster is lower than all the other clusters, with a smaller interquartile range.
-However, we can see a number of outliers in the box plot for those reaching an expected level of development and those reaching a good level of development.
-Those which are doing better than expected are Doncaster and Barking and Dagenham.
+However, we see a number of outliers in the box plot for those reaching an expected level of development and those reaching a good level of development.
+Those outperforming areas include Doncaster and Barking and Dagenham.

 Finally, as already mentioned above, cluster 5, 6 and 7 have similar levels of school readiness.
-However, in the table and Figures @fig:ey_indicators and @fig:comparison_indicators_ey we can see different distributions and significance contributions for the three.
+However, in @tbl:salient_causal and @fig:ey_indicators and @fig:comparison_indicators_ey we can see different distributions and significance contributions for the three.

-We look at these drivers of school readiness in more detail in the next section, focussing on within cluster comparisons and particularly looking at how the outperformers and underperformers in the EYFSP, differ in these factors.
+We consider these drivers of school readiness in more detail in the next sub-section, focussing on within cluster comparisons and particularly how the outperformers and underperformers in the EYFSP, differ in these factors.

 #### **Intra-cluster comparisons**